KURAMA07052000/nodeproject/README.md

 2. Install node.js

-3. Install dependencies using following command lines:
+3. Install dependencies using following command lines (also ensure you have downloaded node.js to your computer):

    npm install express

+   npm install nedb --save

    npm i mustache-express